-Most cats have five digits on their front paws, which means they already have what it takes to give you a high five.
+Most cats have five digits on their front paws.
+This means they already have what it takes to give you a high five.
 Even though cats are not that all easy to train, we are sure you can teach your cat to give you a paw in just a few days.
 Here’s how to do it.

 Note: For the highest effectiveness, train your cat when he or she is motivated to obtain food.
 Usually this is sometime before a meal is scheduled, when your cat is alert and ready for action, and definitely not right after one.
 If your cat has constant access to food but you want him to learn tricks, habituate him to scheduled meals.